-'''

 DUPLICATE DATABASE TO 'TEST' BACKUP LOCATION '/net/prod/backups' NOFILENAMECHECK;

-'''

-Example 2-83 Selecting a Specific Database When Duplicating Without Connection to Target Database and Recovery Catalog
+Example 2-93 Selecting a Specific Database When Duplicating Without Connection to Target Database and Recovery Catalog

 In this example, /backups contains backups from several databases, including more than two databases with the name PROD.
-In this case, you must specify the DBNAME and the DBID of the database that you want to duplicate.
+In this case, you must specify the DBNAME and the DBID of the database to duplicate.
 The only connection is to the auxiliary instance.

-''' DUPLICATE DATABASE 'PROD' dbid 8675309 to 'TEST' UNTIL TIME "to_date('11/01/2007', 'MM/DD/YYYY')" BACKUP LOCATION '/backups' NOFILENAMECHECK PFILE='?/dbs/inittest.ora' db_file_name_convert='prod','test'; '''
+DUPLICATE DATABASE 'PROD' dbid 8675309 to 'TEST' UNTIL TIME "to_date('11/01/2013', 'MM/DD/YYYY')" BACKUP LOCATION '/backups' NOFILENAMECHECK PFILE='?/dbs/inittest.ora' db_file_name_convert='prod','test';